-We have previously examined the possibility of a phone call being placed after the Lake Herman Road double murder at the exact same payphone located at Springs and Tuolumne, described as a 'crank call' by Pierre Bidou.
-It was determined, that this being the Zodiac Killer, it had the possibility of shifting the time of the Lake Herman Road murders approximately 5-6 minutes earlier than previously thought, allowing the killer to head in the direction of Vallejo before Stella Borges left her ranch and declaring that she had passed no vehicles en route.
-After the first two attacks the killer would be heading toward Springs Road on both occasions, turning west and heading for the payphone to place his call, before taking refuge at his residence.
-The early murders of a serial killer are more likely to be closer to home, before he gains in confidence and ventures further afield, placing the area around the payphone of great interest.
+We have previously examined the possibility of a payphone call being placed after the Lake Herman Road double murder at the exact same payphone located at Springs and Tuolumne, described as a 'crank call' by Pierre Bidou.
+It was determined that if this was the Zodiac Killer, it had the possibility of shifting the timeline of the Lake Herman Road murders approximately 5-6 minutes earlier than previously thought, allowing the killer to head in the direction of Vallejo before Stella Borges left her ranch and explaining why she had passed no vehicles en route to Benicia (that included the Zodiac Killer}.
+This being the case, it would mean that the Zodiac Killer would be heading toward Springs Road after both the Lake Herman Road and Blue Rock Springs Park attacks, turning west and heading for the payphone at Springs and Tuolumne to place his call, before taking refuge at his residence.
+The formative murders of a serial killer are more likely to be closer to home, before they gain in confidence and venture further afield, thereby increasing the significance of this particular payphone.

 Michael stated two things in the police report.
-Firstly: "Subject appeared to be short, possibly 5'8", was real heavy set, beefy build.
+Firstly: That the "Subject appeared to be short, possibly 5'8", was real heavy set, beefy build.
 States subject was not blubbery fat, but real beefy, possibly 195 to 200, or maybe even larger.
 Stated he had short curly hair, light brown, almost blond.
 He was wearing a short-sleeved shirt, blue in color.
-Cannot remember if it was light or dark blue."
+Cannot remember if it was light or dark blue".
 Secondly: "States that he tried to climb over the back seat to get away from the shooting and subject kept shooting him again and again.
 States subject finally quit shooting him and apparently turned the gun on Dea and started shooting her again and again.
 States subject then turned around and started to walk back to his vehicle which still had the headlights on.
 Michael stated he could not tell if he meant to yell at the subject or if he just yelled from pain, but he let out some kind of yell.
 At this time, the subject apparently hearing him, came back to the car and shot Michael two more times, once in the back and once in the left leg.
-States the subject then turned the gun on Dea and shot her twice more."
+States the subject then turned the gun on Dea and shot her twice more".
 This final action by the killer may unwittingly have changed the course of the next 40 minutes.

 Michael Mageau would have been bleeding heavily at this point, more than likely coating the passenger seat in blood as he clambered over it to seek refuge in the rear of the vehicle.
-The killer after firing five shots, retreated, but after hearing Michael Mageau yell, returned to the vehicle and leaned into the open window and over the front passenger seat, in all likelihood smearing blood on his "light blue short-sleeved shirt" and arms from the top of the seat.
+The killer after firing the first five shots, headed back to his vehicle, but upon hearing Michael Mageau cry out in pain, he returned to the Corvair, leaned into the open passenger window and over the front seat, in all likelihood smearing blood on his "light blue short-sleeved shirt" and arms, that had been transferred from Michael Mageau thrusting himself across the top of the seat.
 To angle the gun, striking Michael Mageau in the lower regions, and leaving two spent casings on the rear floorboard of the Corvair, he likely had to lean a reasonable distance into the vehicle.
-He then delivered the final two shots into Darlene Ferrin.
-This final action by the killer may very well have created blood transfer to his shirt and body, and ultimately transferred it to his vehicle.
-The wise choice, is now, not to make his planned phone call immediately after departing the scene of the crime, exiting his vehicle and entering the payphone covered in blood, but to travel home and get cleaned up, thereby minimizing the obvious risk when placing the call.
+He then switched focus and delivered the final two shots into Darlene Ferrin, who was clinging to life at this point.
+This final action by the killer may very well have created blood transfer to his shirt and body, and ultimately to his vehicle a few moments later.
+The wise choice now, is not to make his planned phone call immediately after departing the scene of the crime, by exiting his vehicle and entering the payphone covered in blood, but to travel home and get cleaned up, thereby minimizing the obvious risk when placing the call.

 See also: A Stone's Throw Away.